defio/KotlinNativeExperiments/README.md

 ## Unit tests in the common module

 To support common modules unit testing, Kotlin team made [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/index.html) library.
-To use it, we need to add the following dependencies into ours common module `build.gradle` file
+To use it, we need to add the following dependencies into our common module `build.gradle` file

 ```groovy
 testCompile "org.jetbrains.kotlin:kotlin-test-common:$kotlin_version"